shirokurohitsuji/UnityUtilities/README.md

 ```

 * **DictionaryExtension**: `GetValueIfExists` allows you to get a value if exists.

+* **EnumerableExtension**: Extracts one or a specified number of random values from an enumerable.

 * **EnumExtension**: You can get the random value, the number of items of specified enum, and all the value.
 Also, you can parse string to enum more easily.